Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-core-Merge-Checklist.md

 - if CI is green and...
   - formula `bottle :unneeded`, you can merge it through GitHub UI
   - bottles need to be pulled, and...
-    - the commits are correct and don't need changes, approve the PR to trigger an automatic merge (use `brew pr-publish $PR_ID` to trigger manually in case of a new formula)
+    - the commits are correct, don't need changes, and BrewTestBot can merge it (doesn't have the label `automerge-skip`): approve the PR to trigger an automatic merge (use `brew pr-publish $PR_ID` to trigger manually in case of a new formula)
-    - the commits need to be squashed, use `brew pr-publish --autosquash $PR_ID` and `git push`
+    - the commits are correct and don't need changes, but BrewTestBot can't merge it (has the label `automerge-skip`), use `brew pr-publish $PR_ID`
     - the commits need to be amended, use `brew pr-pull $PR_ID`, make changes, and `git push`
 - don't forget to thank the contributor
   - celebrate the first-time contributors